Whitehouse.gov: Civic engagement

-On September 1, 2011, David Plouffe, Senior Advisor to the President of the United States to Barack Obama, announced in an email that the White House is releasing "We the People", an online platform for the public to create petitions to the US Government.
-The launch of the petitioning platform was announced by Katelyn Sabochik on September 22, 2011 in a White House blog post.
+On September 1, 2011, David Plouffe, Senior Advisor to the President of the United States to Barack Obama, announced in an email that the White House was releasing "We the People", an online platform for the public to create petitions to the US Government.
+The launch of the petitioning platform was announced by Katelyn Sabochik on September 22, 2011, in a White House blog post.

 On December 19, 2017, the Trump administration announced its intention to temporarily shut down the platform and replace it with a "new platform [that] would save taxpayers more than $1m a year", though ultimately it was retained in its initial form.
 On January 20, 2021, the day of the inauguration of Joe Biden, the platform started redirecting to the main whitehouse.gov domain, marking the discontinuance of the feature by the incoming administration.
 It has not been relaunched since.

 Platform

 In July 2001, the White House started switching their web servers to an operating system based on Red Hat Linux and using the Apache HTTP Server.
 The installation was completed in February 2009.
 In October 2009, the White House web servers adopted Drupal, a free and open-source content management system, which runs on Red Hat Enterprise Linux.

-In December 2017, the Trump administration launched a redesigned website which it claimed would save taxpayers "almost $3 million per year".
+In December 2017, the Trump administration launched a redesigned website developed using WordPress which it claimed would save taxpayers "almost $3 million per year".